noorbuchi/season-spring-2024/README.md

 From a source more authoritative than me:

-> To verify an ISBN, calculate 10 times the first digit, plus 9 times the second digit, plus 8 times the third digit and so on until we add 1 time the last digit.
-If the final number leaves no remainder when divided by 11, the code is a valid ISBN.
+> To verify an ISBN, calculate 10 times the first digit, plus 9 times the second digit, plus 8 times the third digit and so on until we add 1 times the last digi>

+Note: the final check digit will either be one of the set `0`-`9` or an `X`.

-THe code representing this is already written.
+The code representing this is already written.
 But, can you make it shorter?

 ## Tips